-Build your own Timber Frame Woodshed for Firewood Storage and Drying.
+Build your own Timber Frame Style Firewood Shed for Wood Storage and Drying.
 Plans available for download in PDF Format.

 Part 2 of 3

 See the How to Video.

 We heat our house with wood and need a drying and storage shed as close to the wood stove as possible.
 There’s a perfect spot right beside the house here that has easy access through the front or back door.
 It’s also close to the driveway for loading with my truck.
 The internal volume of the wood shed is 392 cubic feet (11.1 cu meters).
 A full cord of wood is (4’ x 4’ x 8’) 128 cubic feet (3.62 cu m).
 So stacked to the top of the walls, this shed holds 3 cords of firewood.

 Building the Post and Beam Style Firewood Shed – Part 2

 Make the Braces

 I made the braces the day before using 2×8 full dimension red cedar.